d-k-ivanov/d-k-ivanov.github.io/about.md

 * Design and implementation of 1C ERP System
 * Migration of 1C Accounting Suite from 7.7 to 8.0
 * Migration pf 1C Warehouse Management System to 1C ERP System
-* Design and implementation of ASoftCRM
+* Design and implementation of ASoftCRM integration
 * Migration of infrastructure from NT4 Domain to Windows Server 2008 Domain
 * Migration from ISA Server to FreeBSD gateway stack
-* Design and implementation of Crechet Service Desk
+* Design and implementation of Crechet Service Desk integration
-* Design and implementation of Project Server + SharePoint
+* Design and implementation of Project Server + SharePoint integration
 * Languages used: 1C, Batch, Bash

 ### [**System Administrator at Akella**](http://akella.ru)